 Bluff The Listener

 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
 DON'T TELL ME, the NPR news quiz.
 I'm Bill Kurtis.
-We're playing this week with Charla Lauriston, Peter Grosz and Brian Babylon.
-And here again is your host, a man who wants you to try his fresh homemade vaccines, Peter Sagal.
+And here is your host, who each spring hopes irrationally for his hair to grow back, Peter Sagal.

 PETER SAGAL, HOST: